 Your report on title for your leasehold conveyancing in Cheadle Hulme should include some of the following:

 Additions to the flat You should be sent a copy of the lease What options are open to you if a neighbour breaches a clause of their lease?
 Whether your lease caters for for a sinking fund for major repairs?
 The total ownership of the property.
 This might be the apartment itself but may incorporate a roof space or basement if applicable.

 I purchased a basement flat in Cheadle Hulme, conveyancing formalities finalised 10 years ago.
 How much will my lease extension cost?
 Corresponding flats in Cheadle Hulme with over 90 years remaining are worth £185,000.
 The average or mid-range amount of ground rent is £65 per annum.
 The lease finishes on 21st October 2079

-You have 72 years remaining on your lease we estimate the premium for your lease extension to range between £9,500 and £11,000 as well as plus your own and the landlord's "reasonable" professional fees.
+You have 60 years unexpired we estimate the price of your lease extension to range between £20,000 and £23,000 as well as professional fees.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive investigations.
+The figure that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
 You should not use the figures in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information before seeking the advice of a professional.
+There may be additional concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not take any other action based on this information without first seeking the advice of a professional.